from training.npr.org: https://training.npr.org/sources/tracey-meares/

 In 2014, President Obama named Meares as a member of his Task Force on 21st Century Policing.
 She served on the Committee on Law and Justice, a National Research Council Standing Committee of the National Academy of Sciences.
-Additionally, she has served on two National Research Council Review Committees: one to review research on police policy and practices and another to review the National Institute of Justice.
+Additionally, she has served on three National Research Council Review Committees and is currently serving on a fourth.

 Expertise: Criminal law, crime prevention, criminal procedure, criminal law policy, police legitimacy, community relations

 Location: New Haven, Conn.